yogingale/slack-chatops-chalice/README.md

 # Slack + AWS Chalice + Your Python Scripts

-Slack commands integration with regular operations tasks is what your development and operations team needs.
+Slack commands integration with regular operations tasks is what your team needs.
 This codebase have a **Skeleton for Master and Slave Lambda integration using SNS service**.
 You'll get some ready to use slack commands for Web industry.